sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/timeline.md

       * Goal: run tex4ht on Latex souce, output is zipped-up worksheets
       * tex4ht now has a project page, Karl Berry is a TeX expert
       * http://gna.org/projects/tex4ht/
+  * Make a tex4ht spkg for others to use easily

  * [William] William's number theory book.